foyer-rs/foyer/README.md

 However, *foyer* is more than just a *rewrite in Rust* effort; it introduces a variety of new and optimized features.

+For more details, please visit foyer's website: https://foyer.rs 🥰

 ## Features

-- **Hybrid Cache**: Seamlessly integrates both in-memory and disk-based caching for optimal performance and flexibility.
+- **Hybrid Cache**: Seamlessly integrates both in-memory and disk cache for optimal performance and flexibility.
 - **Plug-and-Play Algorithms**: Empowers users with easily replaceable caching algorithms, ensuring adaptability to diverse use cases.
 - **Fearless Concurrency**: Built to handle high concurrency with robust thread-safe mechanisms, guaranteeing reliable performance under heavy loads.
 - **Zero-Copy In-Memory Cache Abstraction**: Leveraging Rust's robust type system, the in-memory cache in foyer achieves a better performance with zero-copy abstraction.